Bhart97/CDE-project/module/part b/README.md

 - Access to OCP private cloud
 ```

 Reminder, all permissions and access to AWS resources is denied by default.
-The information below details the management of IAM permissions for this module.
+The information below details the implementations of the IAM permissions for this module.

 Policies:
-- Group is created from the users of current cohort.
+- Group is created for users (current students).
+- Group is given permission to use the AWS CLi and other programming tools.
-- Group is given permission to R/W EC2 and S3 tagged resources.
+- Group is given permission to tagged resources for R/W EC2 and S3.
 - Group is given permission to READ-only VPC.
 - Group is given permission to use CloudFormation.
 - Group is given permission to AWS Lambda Functions.